Nourakab/Task-manager-Goto/task-management-app/README.md

 The current implementation does not include persistent storage, so tasks will not be saved after a page refresh.
 The application does not support multiple languages.
-The UI is designed primarily for desktop view and may not be fully responsive on mobile devices.

 # Code Structure and Design Choices